Lufthansa: savings won't have desired effect in 2012

-The company launched a savings programme - dubbed SCORE - earlier this year to boost annual earnings by 1.5 billion euros by the end 2014, compared with 2011.
+The company launched a savings program - dubbed SCORE - earlier this year to boost annual earnings by 1.5 billion euros ($1.9 billion) by the end 2014, compared with 2011.

 “Due to the headwinds we face, the progress we have made is not visibly reflected, as we had hoped, in our financial result,” Christoph Franz said in an employee newsletter on Friday.